Updated on a regular basis...

 It's not that I'm such a great photographer, it's just that clouds and sunsets are so neat that any decent picture can be awesome.
 I should just go ahead and confess, I'm a sucker for killer sunsets.
 Maybe that's because I have a great view of them, and seem to be the only guy in town that knows that yesterday's sunset was really fantastic.
 Below are some of my sunset and cloud pictures, most of which were only possible because I was flying at the time.
 Sunsets are all different (unless it's perfectly clear), so I have to make sure I don't miss one.
 And when it's not carrying me to these killer sunsets, my airplane also serves as my personal time machine.
 I fly a little homebuilt plane I built from spruce and carbon/fiberglass cloth, but I wouldn't trade it for the nicest car on the planet!

-October 19th, 2016 - Another great 1.2 hour flight over to Pulaski for a few touch and goes, and a great sunset just before landing back home.
+October 19th, 2016 - Another nice 1.2 hour flight over to Pulaski for a few touch and goes, and a great sunset just before landing back home.

 January 3, 2016 - Tennessee River, just north of Decatur Alabama, with the Brown's Ferry nuclear plant at the bottom right.